dse/old-timey-mono-font/README.md

 typeface used for code examples in the _Turbo Pascal 3.0_ manual.
 I cut my teeth on Turbo Pascal!

-## For Use in Coding
+## Original and Coding Variants

-I created this with the hope that its shorter serifs also make it a little more suitable for coding than other old-timey typewriter fonts.
+I created this with the hope that its shorter serifs also make it a more suitable basis for a coding-friendly typeface than other old-timey typewriter fonts.

-Also to aid use in coding, the following features are added:
+**Reproducing Typewriter** is to a great extent the original typeface.

+**Reproducing Typewriter Code** makes the following changes:

 -   The digits `0` and `1` are modified for disambiguity with the capital `O` and small `l`.